allardjun/MCSBBootcampDry/Day 1/figure_caption_exercise/figure2.md

 ![B](Fig2B.png "Panel B")

-Figure 2: 10 controls
+Figure 2: ??? controls
-samples
+???
-of unknown stuff
+of ???
-in the some system.
+in the ??? system.
-In panel A, we show the response of 10
+In panel A, we show the response of ???
-, in units of mg/L
+, in units of 10
-/humans,
+/???,
 as ??? increases.
 Several values of ??? are shown.
 Using ???